 How SCADA Systems Help Water Treatment and Wastewater Plants

-The beauty of modern plumbing is that when we turn on our faucet, we can reasonably expect clean water to come pouring out.
+The beauty of modern plumbing is that when we turn on our faucet, we can reasonably expect freshwater to come pouring out.
 There are few places left in the country that are untouched by the advancements and regulations of public water.
-So when The Washington Post published an article in 2016 about researchers finding unsafe levels of industrial chemicals in the drinking water of 6 million Americans, waste water treatment plants and water management services took notice.
+So when the Washington Post published an article in 2016 about researchers finding unsafe levels of industrial chemicals in the drinking water of 6 million Americans, wastewater treatment plants and water management services took notice.